Travelling with your cat

 Stay close

-Stay close to your cat and make sure they can see you or that they know that you’re nearby.
-You could try putting something that smells like you near the carrier if there’s a little distance between you.
+Stay close to your cat and make sure they can see you or know you’re nearby.
+You could try putting something that smells like you near the carrier as a comfort to your cat, if there’s a little distance between you.

 Important: Keeping the carrier close or in view will help ensure no one can take your cat.